blackducksoftware/synopsys-detect/documentation/src/main/markdown/gettingstarted/phases.md

 * By default, the build detector tool is run.
 This detector runs after a build and has access to both build artifacts and build tools; it produces the most accurate results.
 * If [blackduck_product_name] connection details are provided, the [blackduck_product_name] signature scanner tool also runs by default.

-Depending on project contents, the detector tool runs different types of detectors to find and extracts dependencies from supported package managers.
+Depending on project contents, the detector tool runs different types of detectors to find and extract dependencies from supported package managers.
 For example, if [solution_name] finds a pom.xml file, it runs the Maven detector.
 If [solution_name] finds Gradle files, it runs the Gradle detector.

 At the end of the run phase, [solution_name] uploads results to [blackduck_product_name], and optionally performs tasks such as generating a risk report or checking for policy violations.